MatthewCash/devicectrl-common/README.md

 After nonces are exchanged, the device will identify itself by sending the [`ServerBoundSimpleMessage::Identify(DeviceId)`](src/protocol/simple.rs) message.
 The identify message is sent so that the server can select the correct verifying key for the device, ensuring the integrity of future messages sent.

+Data lengths must use big-endian byte ordering.

 ```
 Client -> Server:
 [ u32 len | data (len bytes) ]
 ```

 Now that the server can verify the device's messages, future messages will be send with an incrementing nonce and signature.
 The sent must be derived from the nonce received from the other side, incremented _before_ each message.
 Example: if the server sends initial nonce `22` to the client, the client's next message will contain nonce `23`, `24`, `25`, `...`.
+Nonces must wrap around to 0 after hitting the u32 limit.

 ```
 Client -> Server / Server -> Client